SystemsApproach/security/tls.rst

 with replays of data sent as 0-RTT, e.g., by only sending 0-RTT data for operations that are idempotent.

-The other drawback of 0-RTT data is that it depends on tickets that are derived from secrets used in an earlier transaction.
-If those secrets were somehow compromised, the attacker would have the necessary information to compromise the new session.
+The other drawback of 0-RTT data is that it depends on a potentially long-lived secret.
+The resumption key used to encrypt 0-RTT data is derived from shared key material that was established in an earlier session.
+This material is retained by the server for some period of time to allow for future resumptions.
+If that secret were somehow compromised at some point in the future, an attacker who had recorded the 0-RTT data would have the necessary information to decrypt it.
 Thus, 0-RTT data lacks forward secrecy.
 For this reason, the option exists to generate a new set of keys as part of the session resumption handshake with a new Diffie-Hellman exchange.
 This means that only the data sent in the first RTT lacks forward secrecy, and the rest of the session is protected by the new ephemeral keys.

 All of this work to reduce the setup time of TLS by a single RTT might